Asymptotic Analysis on Binned Likelihood and Neutrino Floor: Introduction

 This paper is organized as follows.
 In section \ref{statistic}, we provide some key process in obtaining the asymptotic behaviour of PBLRTS.
 In section \ref{neutrino}, we describe the statistic method behind the neutrino floor and provide the result from our new methods.
-In addition, Asymptotic-Analytic method is used to analytically explain the evolution of the discovery limit cross section with the exposure.
-In section \ref{LSR}, we take the velocity of the local standard of rest into account and afford the modified discovery limit curve for experimental configurations.
-Finally, in section \ref{conclusion} we draw our conclusions and outlooks.
+In addition, Asymptotic-Analytic method is used to analytically explain the evolution of the discovery limit cross section with the exposure. \zblb{In section \ref{ANP}, we provide the neutrino fog and floor with considering the uncertainty of the weak mixing angle,and afford the modified discovery limit curve for experimental configurations with considering nuisance parameter from the velocity of the local standard of rest.} Finally, in section \ref{conclusion} we draw our conclusions and outlooks.